 The Plaza, in the centre of town, once filled with traders and wagon trains, is now home to art galleries, sophisticated restaurants and unique shops.
 Original Spanish architecture from the 1600's surrounds the central square, including the oldest continuously occupied public building in the nation.

 Distance: 214 miles

 Founded by the Denver and Rio Grande Railroad in 1880, Durango was once a young city surrounded by silver mining towns and the wild, wild west.
-Today the railroad still passes through, even though the mining towns have turned to ghost towns.
-Durango has settled in as a carefully preserved National Historic Landmark, like no other in America.
+Today, it is a carefully preserved National Historic Landmark.